-Per Penal Code Section 627 all parents and visitors must sign in at the office and wear a visitor's badge while on campus.
+Per Penal Code Section 627 all parents and visitors must sign in with valid government issued identification at the office and wear a visitor's badge while on campus.
 Any person who would like to visit a classroom must make arrangements at least 24 hours in advance with the teacher(s) and office.